-Our children attend mass on Wednesdays at 9.00am with each key stage attending on alternate weeks.
+Our children attend mass on Wednesdays at 9.00 am.
 For Holy days and the first and last week of each term the whole school celebrates mass together.
-Mass is also celebrated at 10.30am on Sunday.
+Mass is also celebrated at 10.30 am on Sunday.

-The school has forged strong links with the Parish priests and our children are fully emerged in Church life.
+The school has forged strong links with the Parish priest and our children are fully emerged in Church life.

 Our patron, Saint Augustine of Canterbury, was sent from Rome by Pope Gregory in the 6th Century to convert the Angles in Southern England to Christianity.

 Augustine sailed to our land with his companions and, upon seeing the fair haired, fair skinned people is said to have remarked “Angels not Angles”.

 We are proud to have Saint Augustine as our patron, and we celebrate his feast on the 27th of May.